-On September 1, 2000, the Illinois Environmental Protection Agency (Agency) filed a proposal for rulemaking to amend the Board's Public Water Supply regulations at 35 Ill.
+By today's order, the Board is amending the Board's groundwater quality regulations to include methyl tertiary-butyl ether (MTBE) at 35 Ill.
 Adm.
 Code 620.
-The proposed regulations would amend the Board's groundwater quality regulations to include methyl tertiary-butyl ether (MTBE).
-Specifically, the proposed regulations include a preventative response level in addition to Class I and Class II groundwater standards for MTBE.
-The proposed regulations would also clarify sampling procedures for certain existing drinking water supply wells.
+Specifically, the amendments include a preventative response level in addition to Class I and Class II groundwater standards for MTBE.
+The amendments would also clarify sampling procedures for certain existing drinking water supply wells.